TaskBot Challenge FAQs

 No. The Alexa Prize is open only to full-time enrolled university students.

-Do I need to be enrolled in a university program throughout the duration of the competition?
+Do I need to be enrolled in a university program throughout my participation in the competition?

 All participating team members must remain full-time students in good standing at their university while participating in the competition.